Mohitrawal7/Dsa/README.md

-Practice of dsa on Java & C
+Practice of dsa on C

 # I like to practice dsa on every problem